pseroul/pseroul/README.md

 Simulate when it becomes an advantage to move to virtualization to save IT footprint.
 Myth to bust: moving from on-prem to cloud allowed to decrease IT footprint cause you do not need to provision for peaks of activities.
 Metrics: SCI

+# Levers list
+Necessary to build roadmaps, conference talks, ...
+List of levers and tags to rapidly build diagrams.

 # Others works:
 Some awesome project to use:
 - **Alumet**: high frequency true monitoring for IT energy - https://github.com/alumet-dev/alumet